As part of the 2017-18 Budget, the Government announced it would remove the double GST taxation of digital currency from 1 July 2017.

 Concerns about money-laundering and the deployment of cryptocurrencies in criminal conduct, has led Australian authorities to regulate its use.

 A loophole in the definition of currency has hitherto allowed cryptocurrencies to escape the Austrac oversight which applies to financial services.
-Those regulations are designed to detect material movements of money, look through shields of anonymity and track proceeds of crimes.
+Regulations are designed to detect material movements of money, look through shields of anonymity and track proceeds of crimes.

 The Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill 2017 approved by the federal parliament expands (amongst other purposes) the scope of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 to include digital currency exchange providers.
 The old definition of “e-currency” is replaced with an expanded definition of “digital currency”.